pkeropen/pkeropen/README.md

 ### Hi there 👨‍💻
 Here are some quick things about me:

-- 💻 I’m currently working on eflycloud.
+- 💻 I’m currently working on vehicle safety.
-- 🌱 I’m currently learning Golang and Rust.
+- 🌱 I’m currently learning Golang and C++.
 - 💼 I’m looking to collaborate on open source.
-- 💬 Ask me about Golang and Java.
+- 💬 Ask me about Golang\BigData\MySQL.
 - 📫 How to reach me: pkeropen3@163.com

 ### Stats